peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 3.7 Barrier

-I implemented this unofficial primitive before `uasyncio` had support for `gather`.
+This is an unofficial primitive and has no analog in CPython asyncio.
 It is based on a Microsoft primitive.
-In most cases `gather` is to be preferred as its implementation is more efficient.
+While similar in purpose to `gather` there are differences described below.

 It two uses.
-Firstly it can cause a task to pause until one or more other tasks have terminated.
-For example an application might want to shut down various peripherals before issuing a sleep period.
+Firstly it can allow a task to pause until one or more other tasks have terminated.
+For example an application might want to shut down various peripherals before starting a sleep period.
 The task wanting to sleep initiates several shut down tasks and waits until they have triggered the barrier to indicate completion.